thisiscetin/gocity/README.md

 # gocity

-Creates a graph including cities and roads.
-Road number, connecting cities can be modified.
+Creates a graph including cities, roads, finds a random path.
-Gociy has a random path finder function and this package might be used for different purposes.
+Number of roads, connecting cities can be modified.
+This small package built to be used in different packages.
 The SVG image below is built using "github.com/ajstarks/svgo" for illustration.